matgla/Renode_RP2040/README.md

 Due to that PIO is modelled as additional CPU.
 Renode executes more than 1 step at once on given CPU, so manual synchronization is necessary in some cases, like interworking between SPI and PIO.

+> [!IMPORTANT]
+> This is true only for non Windows machines
-`piosim` requires `cmake` and `C++` compiler available on machine.
+> `piosim` requires `cmake` and `C++` compiler available on machine.

-It is compiled by renode simulation automatically, no manual steps are necessary.
+> It is compiled by renode simulation automatically, no manual steps are necessary.

+> [!IMPORTANT]
+> For Windows piosim.dll is delivered in piosim/redist directory
+> If you want to modify you have to setup msys environment with mingw-gcc and mingw-make.
+> Exactly the same as for Verilator modules: [CoSimulation Renode](https://renode.readthedocs.io/en/latest/tutorials/co-simulating-custom-hdl.html).
+> Otherwise expect segmentation faults or Renode crashing on reading file header.

 # How to use Raspberry Pico simulation